 *For more detailed information on the basic requirements based on your Nationality and case, please visit www.visaforchina.org website.

 We also submitted the following supporting documents:

 Round trip air ticket booking.
 We bought the flight tickets through AirAsia.
-It was a promo fare so we just bought it even if we were not sure we will get a Chinese visa at the time of ticket booking.
+It was a promo fare, so we just bought it even if we were not sure we would get a Chinese visa at the time of ticket booking.

 Hotel or Accommodation booking.
 We actually booked our accommodation through Airbnb.com We just printed our Airbnb itinerary and submitted it.

 Email confirmation from the FIBA tickets seller.
 We submitted this, but the officer did not take it during the document screening.

 After gathering all the documents above, we went directly to the Chinese Visa Application Service Center during their operating hours.
 We did not book an appointment online.
 Although, they encourage that you do it before going to the centre.
 We were just lucky on that day because there were fewer applicants.

 The first part of the process was the document screening.
 They checked every document, removed all staple wires and returned to us the unnecessary documents, for example, the flight ticket invoice.
 After that, the security guard assisted us in getting a priority number for the final document screening.

 The final document screening was simple.
 The officer took all documents and original passports.
 He encoded our details in their database and gave us a collection receipt.
 At this point, we did not pay anything.
 He told us to come back after one week.

 C. Passport collection day.